Johann-Wolfgang-von-Goethe-Gymnasium: Construction of the new school building

 The city council advertised a competition for planning and designing the new building.
 104 concepts were turned in and the design "Fritz und Elly" by the architects Adolf Alfred Christian Zapp and Erich August Leo Basarke persuaded the jury the most.
-They received a prize of 3000 marks.
-The architect's office was put in charge of building the schoolhouse by signing the contract on 3 February 1909.
+They received a prize of 3000 Marks.
+The architect's office was put in charge of building the schoolhouse by signing the contract on the 3 February 1909.
 They planned to finish construction work around Easter 1910.

-Having cost more than 750,000 marks, the school was inaugurated on 25 April 1910.
+Having cost more than 750,000 marks, the school was inaugurated on the 25 April 1910.
 846 girls and 1345 boys enrolled and started school the next day.

 The school between 1910 and 1933

 Although the students and their families enjoyed the new school, it was facing problems with absent students.
 871 students were absent for at least three days during the school year and 82 children were not able to attend classes for more than three weeks.
 The school administration counteracted by making the students go to swimming and sports classes, and offering them milk and a warm breakfast to lower the number of absences.

-Due to World War I, many teachers were drafted to the army.
+Due to World War I, many teachers were drafted into the army.
 Classes were consolidated and cancelled in the winter of 1916 and 1917.
 As a result of the war, 6 out of the 46 teachers died.

 In 1919, the city council passed a law that majorly changed the school system.
 The tripartite division in lower, middle, and higher board school was abolished and the common board school was introduced.
 Classes were reduced from 45 students to 35 students and school fees were abolished.
-As part of this, pedagogues started (an experimental study with classes whose students were able to study and work on group projects with other students).
+(As part of this, pedagogues started an experimental study with classes whose students were able to study and work on group projects with other students).

 The school during the National Socialism

 After the fascist takeover in 1933, the school system had been reorganized.
-In the spirit of the National Socialism and therefore the community, all school types supporting self-determination were abolished.
+In the spirit of the National Socialism, all school types supporting self-determination were abolished.
 The Bernsdorf School was reorganized and became a board school but still separated girls and boys.

 Everyday school life was influenced by the ideology such as the, "Führer principle" and unquestioning obedience.
 The Parents Council did not have much influence anymore and the youth associations, Hitlerjugend and Bund Deutscher Mädchen, were included in the school system.
-The regime tried to unionize teachers in the "National-sozialistischen Lehrerbund".
+The regime tried to unionize teachers in the "National-sozialistischer Lehrerbund".
 They were trained politically and informed about the changes in the school system.
-Non-Aryan teachers had been suspended as well as teachers were forced to become members of the NSDAP.
+Non-Aryan teachers had been suspended and teachers were forced to become members of the NSDAP.

 The interior design was changed and walls were decorated with Nazi symbols, photos of Adolf Hitler, the Reich's flag, and National Socialist publications.
 Some of the wall decorations were part of an exhibition that changed on a regular basis.